ecliptik/ecliptik.github.io/_posts/2017-9-11-Raspberry-Pi-Kubernetes-Cluster.md

 ```

 ### Setup Flannel CNI
 By default Kubernetes does not configure a [Container Network Interface](https://cncf.io/projects/) and needs to have one installed.
-Flannel has an ARM version available and works reasonably well on the Raspberry Pi 3.
-Note that as of this writing v0.8.0 has a [known bug](https://github.com/coreos/flannel/issues/773) where it will not start on an ARM architecture.
+[Flannel](https://github.com/coreos/flannel) has an ARM version available and works reasonably well on the Raspberry Pi 3.

+> Note: As of this writing, v0.8.0 has a [known bug](https://github.com/coreos/flannel/issues/773) where it will not start on an ARM architecture.
 Using v0.7.1 is recommended.

 Setup RBAC role for flannel since newer versions of k8s have this enabled by default.